Have a Successful 4th of July with our 5 Festive Tips

 The summer season in the US begins with a very important holiday and major retail event.
 Fourth of July is one of America’s most honored and widely celebrated days, commemorated by family get-togethers, back-yard barbecuing, big block parties, picnics.
 And fireworks.
-Each year, households in the states spend more than $1 billion on fireworks, most of which come exactly from the 4th of July sales.
+Each year, households in the states spend more than $1 billion on fireworks, most of which come exactly from the 4th-of-July sales.
 So it’s safe to say that fireworks are at the heart of the celebrations.

-Plan&Create Your Omnichannel Strategy
+Use an Omnichannel Strategy

 To make sure you have come up with the best marketing mix, give yourself enough time to consider what channels would make more sense to position your brand on.
 How do you do that?
 Look at your store analytics, of course.